Taiko2k/Tauon/docs/setup.md

  - Python gi.repository/pygobject (Linux only)
  - Python pyCairo >= **1.10.1** (Linux only)
  - Python Win32api  (Windows only)

+ The following additional dependencies are included in the releasae zip package for linux (see releases).

  - *Bass*
  - *BassEnc*
  - *BassMix*